Trading with Trends: How to Spot them Early!

 Historically, some assets usually move in a similar direction.
 Therefore, if one asset breaks out, it raises the possibility that the other one will break-out too.

 A good example is what happened early in 2020 in social media stocks.
 As shown below, Snap shares dropped to a low of $8.30 in March.
 In the same period, Pinterest shares fell to $10.
 But Pinterest shares started to reverse early enough.
-To most traders, this was an ideal opportunity to buy Snap because their close relationship.
+To most traders, this was an ideal opportunity to buy Snap because of their close relationship.

 correlation pinterest snap